pepone/ice/csharp/BUILDING.md

    Refer to the [build instructions](../cpp/BUILDING.md) in the `cpp` folder for details on how to build the C++ source distribution.

 3. Python 3.12 is required for running the tests.
-The Glacier2 test also require the passlib Python package.
+The Glacier2 test also require the `passlib` Python package.

-### Compiling Ice for C-Sharp
+### Building Ice for C\#

 Open a command prompt and change to the `csharp` subdirectory.
 To build all Ice assemblies and the associated test suite, run: